jsc329/ammonitorwiki/Chapter-0:-Motivation-and-Gratitude.md

 permits the storage of results from other analytical systems for additional processing in R.

-This guide has been written to illustrate the **AMMonitor** approach as it currently stands.
+This guide provides step-by-step instructions for using **AMMonitor** in its current form for monitoring programs that rely on remotely-captured data for use in adaptive management.
 We welcome collaborators who may be interested in improving or building on our approach.

 # Gratitude